aws-ia/terraform-aws-eks-blueprints/examples/eks-cluster-with-fargate-profiles/README.md

     $ kubectl get pods -n kube-system

-PS: CoreDNS requires additional setup if customers use only Fargate
+Note : CoreDNS requires [additional setup](https://docs.aws.amazon.com/eks/latest/userguide/fargate-getting-started.html) if customers use only Fargate
 ## How to Destroy
 The following command destroys the resources created by `terraform apply`